awsdocs/aws-serverlessrepo-developer-guide/doc_source/using-aws-sam.md

         ]
 ```

-## SNSPublishMessagePolicy: Gives Permission to Publish a Message to an SNS Topic<a name="sqs-publish-message-policy"></a>
+## SNSPublishMessagePolicy: Gives Permission to Publish a Message to an Amazon SNS Topic<a name="sqs-publish-message-policy"></a>

 ```
         "Statement": [